Constraints on the Intergalactic Magnetic Field from Bow Ties in the Gamma-ray Sky: Modeling the background contributions to the power spectra

 The third component consists of randomly drawing the remaining background photons with a spatial distribution that follows the $9.4^\circ$-smoothed map.
-This modifies the dipole component significantly, though again makes a negligible difference at $m>1$.
+This modifies the dipole component significantly, though again makes a negligible difference at $m>1$ as shown in Fig.~\ref{fig:smooth}.

 Finally, the fourth component consists of an attempt to model the degree-scale fluctuations in the diffuse Galactic background.
 Stacked angular power spectra generated from realizations of the background fields using smoothed maps of the gamma-ray sky are shown in Fig.~\ref{fig:smooth}.
 Unsurprisingly, larger smoothing scales correspond to less power at large $m$.
 Specifically, at smoothing scales of $1.2^\circ$ the power above $m=5$ is noticeably suppressed.
 Beyond smoothing scales of $2.4^\circ$ this suppression extends to $m\ge3$; by $9.4^\circ$ only the dipole power remains.
 This suggests that any missing power at $m=2$ is most sensitive to a few degree-scale structures in the diffuse gamma-ray background.
 Therefore, to clearly identify these we generate difference maps between high ($1.2^\circ$) and low ($9.4^\circ$) smoothing scales.
 These are shown in the third row of Fig.~\ref{fig:maps}.